10 Items Better To Buy Than Pack

 It also doesn't hurt to see if your accommodations, tour guide, or planned event will supply you with these items.
 For instance, beach resorts tend to have beach towels for their guest, and wine-tasting events in the park will likely provide you with a picnic blanket.
 Motorcycle tours provide their participants with heavier jackets, helmets, and even gloves.
 So when you're booking activities, double-check with the tour company or shoot an email to your guide and find out beforehand.

 Of course, if you're planning a hike or a different adventurous activity, you'll still likely need to pack the appropriate gear.
-The same can be said for destination weddings or functions with a particular dress code (via Her Packing List).
+The same can be said for destination weddings or functions with a particular dress code.
 But the final touches, little extras, and the bear spray definitely can be purchased on your trip and not packed.

 Guidebooks, maps, and leisure reading materials

 Once the must-haves and essentials are sorted, it's time to move on to your carry-on luggage.
 Here, essential items like medications, phone chargers, and extra clothing are often stowed.
-According to Business Insider, many travelers also throw in other helpful items like guidebooks, reading materials, and even maps.
+Many travelers also throw in other helpful items like guidebooks, reading materials, and even maps.
 Though having these things can be beneficial, it's not an efficient use of packing space.

 Since there's an app for everything these days, travelers don't need to pack or print any trip information.
 Guidebooks and reading materials take up precious carry-on space and aren't worth the hassle.
-Instead, travelers should purchase apps, e-books, and more on their electronic devices (via PC Magazine).
+Instead, travelers should purchase apps, e-books, and more on their electronic devices.
 Having everything you need on your device means you'll have a wealth of pertinent travel information at your fingertips and a lighter load to carry.

 If storing everything on your electronic device isn't for you, online travel sites, hotel concierges, and tourist pamphlets are typically everywhere you turn.
 Likewise, if you don't want to pay for yet another app, do your research before you go.
 You can download dozens of travel apps and related info for free.
 Travelers can also take pictures of maps at their destination (subway, hiking trails, and bus routes) for later reference.
 And if all else fails, look around when you reach your destination; many souvenir shops, stores, and airports still sell these items.
 So you can still travel light and buy when you arrive.